Deterministic Policy Gradient for Reinforcement Learning with Continuous Time and State: Main Theoretical Results

 \end{thm}

-\Cref{thm:martingale_char} establishes sufficient conditions ensuring that the functions $\hat V$ and $\hat q$ coincide with the value function and the advantage rate function of a given policy $\mu_\phi$, respectively. \Cref{eq:hjb_condition} requires that $\hat V$ agrees with the terminal condition $h$ at time $T$, and the function $\hat q$ satisfies the linear Bellman equation \Cref{eq:pde_v} as the true advantage rate $A^\phi$.
-The martingale constraint \Cref{eq:martingale} ensures $\hat q$ is the advantage rate function associated with $\hat V$, for all actions in a neighborhood of the policy $\mu_\phi$.
+\Cref{thm:martingale_char} establishes conditions ensuring that the functions $\hat V$ and $\hat q$ coincide with the value function and the advantage rate function of a given policy $\mu_\phi$, respectively.
+Equation \eqref{eq:hjb_condition} requires that $\hat V$ agrees with the terminal condition $h$ at time $T$, and the function $\hat q$ satisfies the linear Bellman equation \eqref{eq:pde_v} as the true advantage rate $A^\phi$.
+The martingale constraint \eqref{eq:martingale} ensures $\hat q$ is the advantage rate function associated with $\hat V$, for all actions in a neighborhood of the policy $\mu_\phi$.

+We highlight two features that distinguish the martingale characterization of the advantage rate function for deterministic policies from existing characterizations for stochastic policies \citep{jia2022policy_grad, jia2023q,zhao2023policy}. \begin{rmk}[Local exploration] \Cref{thm:martingale_char} only requires the martingale condition \eqref{eq:martingale} to hold for state processes initialized with actions $a \in \mathcal O_{\mu_\phi(t,x)}$, which represent local exploration around the current action.
+Such local exploration is sufficient because the DPG formula in \Cref{prop:pg} depends only on the local behavior of the advantage rate function near the current action.
+The resulting policy gradient updates are therefore more efficient than those based on stochastic policies, which requires generating (suboptimal) exploratory actions across the entire action space to learn the advantage function for all possible actions.

-To ensure exploration of the action space, \Cref{thm:martingale_char} requires that the martingale condition \Cref{eq:martingale} holds for state processes initialized with any action $a \in \mathcal O_{\mu_\phi(t,x)}$.
-In practice, one can use an exploration policy to generate these exploratory actions, which are then employed to learn the gradient of the target deterministic policy.
-This parallels the central role of off-policy algorithms in discrete-time DPG methods \citep{lillicrap2015continuous,haarnoja2018soft}.
+In practice, one can use an exploration policy to generate these exploratory actions around the current actions, which are then employed to learn the gradient of the target deterministic policy.
+This parallels the central role of off-policy algorithms in discrete-time DPG methods \citep{lillicrap2015continuous,haarnoja2018soft}. \end{rmk}